techgaun/saancho/README.md

 - safe storage of password data (make sure to choose good passphrase)
 - create/search/read/delete credentials
 - random password generation
-- copy to clipboard feature for single search results
+- copy to clipboard feature for single search results and for randomly generated passwords
+- change the passphrase of the keystore

 ## Development